Beef: Religious and cultural prohibitions

 Most Indic religions reject the killing and eating of cows.
-Hinduism prohibits cow beef known as Go-Maans in Sanskrit.
+Hinduism prohibits the consumption of cow beef, known as gomāṃsa in Sanskrit.
 Bovines have a sacred status in India especially the cow, due to their provision of sustenance for families.
 Bovines are generally considered to be integral to the landscape.
 However, they do not consider the cow to be a god.

 Many of India's rural economies depend on cattle farming; hence they have been revered in society.
 Since the Vedic period, cattle, especially cows, were venerated as a source of milk, and dairy products, and their relative importance in transport services and farming like ploughing, row planting, ridging.
 Veneration grew with the advent of Jainism and the Gupta period.
 In medieval India, Maharaja Ranjit Singh issued a proclamation on stopping cow slaughter.
 Conflicts over cow slaughter often have sparked religious riots that have led to loss of human life and in one 1893 riot alone, more than 100 people were killed for the cause.

 For religious reasons, the ancient Egyptian priests also refrained from consuming beef.
-Buddhists and Sikhs are also against wrongful slaughtering of animals, but they don't have a wrongful eating doctrine.
-In the Indigenous American tradition a white buffalo calf is considered sacred; they call it Pte Ska Win (White Buffalo Calf Woman).
+Buddhists and Sikhs are also against wrongful slaughtering of animals, but they do not have a wrongful eating doctrine.

 In ancient China, the killing of cattle and consumption of beef was prohibited, as they were valued for their role in agriculture.
 This custom is still followed by a few Chinese families across the world.

 During the season of Lent, Orthodox Christians and Catholics periodically give up meat and poultry (and sometimes dairy products and eggs) as a religious act.
 Observant Jews and Muslims may not eat any meat or poultry which has not been slaughtered and treated in conformance with religious laws.